StephanieKoehl/Learning-Pygame/README.md

 ### February 8 2017

 Today's Goals
-- [ ] Create a skeleton for a pygame template
+- [x] Create a skeleton for a pygame template
-- [ ] Upload some notes for what I learn today
+- [x] Upload some notes for what I learn today

+:fire:

+### February 9 2017

+Today's Goals
+- [ ] Work with sprites
+- [ ] Upload what I learn in new Day 2 document that I will add